hobuinc/silvimetric/docs/source/tutorial.md

 ### Base

-The base options for SilviMetric include setup options that include dask setup options, log setup options, and progress reporting options.
+The base options for SilviMetric include setup options that include dask setup options, log setup options, backend storage selection, and progress reporting options.
 The [click](https://pypi.org/project/click/) python library requires that commands and options associated with specific groups appear in certain orders, so our base options will always be first.